brycejohnston/awesome-agriculture/README.md

 - [OpenMinder](https://github.com/autogrow/openminder) - Open Source Rootzone Monitoring, API and open source hat for the RaspberryPi.
 - [OpenWeedLocator](https://github.com/geezacoleman/OpenWeedLocator) - Open Source, low-cost, image-based weed detection device for in-crop and fallow scenarios.
 - [Simplesteer](https://github.com/matmis/simplesteer) - RTK GPS tractor autosteer system with a web interface that you can control with a smartphone and can run on a Raspberry Pi.
+- [Smart Farming Thingsboard](https://github.com/arifulmrislam/Smart-farming-dashboard-with-ThingsBoard) - a demo smart farming project using ThingsBoard to collect sensor data and display it on real-time agricultural dashboards.

 ## Knowledgebases and Learning Resources